No booking fees on the app

 Finsbury Park to Brighton train travel guide

-Taking the train from Finsbury Park to Brighton is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Finsbury Park, you can arrive at Brighton in just 1h 26m, making it a quick and convenient option for travelling between these two places.
+The train journey from Finsbury Park to Brighton combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Finsbury Park, you can get to Brighton in just 1h 26m, making it an ideal and convenient choice for travelling between them.

 Planning and booking